zidarsk8/ggrc-core/README.md

 ##### Provisioning a halted Vagrant VM

-If you have halted your Vagrant VM via `vagrant halt`, simply `vagrant up` in the project, directory to have provisioning run and update your development environment.
+If you have halted your Vagrant VM via `vagrant halt`, simply `vagrant up` in the project directory to have provisioning run and update your development environment.

 ##### Clean Slate Provisioning